-2Given short-selling restrictions, the MRP is defined by $w_i = 1$ for the stock i with the highest expected return and $w_i = 0$ for all other stocks.
+2 Given short-selling restrictions, the MRP is defined by $w_i = 1$ or the stock i with the highest expected return and $w_j = 0$ for all other stocks.

-3In section 4, social responsibility is measured by the Refinitiv ESG company score, which ranges between 0 and 100 and reflects the degree to which a company achieves the requirements defined by Refinitiv in various fields.
-The expression $\theta^{T}w$ aggregates the portfolio-wide degree of achievement in terms of a weighted average.
-Pedersen et al. (2020) suggest a more general approach for calculating the portfolio's aggregate responsibility level; their approach can reflect the fact that investors may specifically dislike low ESG values.
+3 In section 4, social responsibility is measured by the Refinitiv ESG company score, which ranges between 0 and 100 and reflects the degree to which a company achieves the requirements defined by Refinitiv in various fields.
+The expression $\theta^T w$ aggregates the portfolio-wide degree of achievement in terms of a weighted average.
+Pedersen et al. (2021) suggest a more general approach for calculating the portfolio's aggregate responsibility level; their approach can reflect the fact that investors may specifically dislike low ESG values.